connoroneill704/Personal_Projects/README.md

 **API Movie Database**\
 This database uses two seperate APIs to create a user friendly experience that displays basic information about a given movie and presents an accurate movie poster.
 A search bar and infinite scrolling are utilized to help the user find the movie they are looking for.

+**Agronomy Department Management App**\
+This application creates a friednly enviroment for an agronomy department at a golf course to create a job board for the employees, track the equipment available, note what areas need extra attention, and communicate with other departments.